Learn about dementia

 - Changes in mood and personality

-- Getting easily upset in everyday situations or being fearful or suspicious.
+- Getting easily upset in everyday situations, or being fearful or suspicious.

 Does your loved one show signs of dementia?

 If you’ve noticed the signs of dementia in yourself or a loved one, it’s important to talk about it with your healthcare provider.
-Learn tips on starting the conversation.

 Talk to your healthcare provider about your memory concerns.
 If you are on Medicare, your Part B benefits cover a yearly appointment called the Annual Wellness Visit, which includes a cognitive assessment that can help detect dementia.
 If you or your loved one is diagnosed with dementia, Medicare coverage consists of the Advance Care Planning Visit.
-Care planning allows individuals living with dementia, their care partner(s), and health care providers to discuss preferences, future of care, and wishes — in case they cannot later in life.
+Care planning allows individuals living with dementia, their care partner(s), and healthcare providers to discuss preferences, future of care, and wishes — in case they cannot later in life.

 Why early detection is important